safeos.sh

 SafeOS AI Models settings page showing processing mode selection between local instant, AI queue, and hybrid modes, Ollama server connection status, and recommended local vision models with install commands

-Motion detection with zones
+Motion with zones

 SafeOS detection zone editor showing a full-screen default zone plus three sample zones (center focus, left side, right side) with help text for drawing, renaming, and disabling zones

-Audio analysis
+Audio

-Vision pipeline
+Vision

-Lost & Found — visual fingerprinting
+Lost & Found

-One of the more novel features.
-You upload photos of a missing pet or person, and the system extracts a visual fingerprint — a combination of color histogram, dominant colors, edge signatures, and size ratios.
-The camera then continuously watches for matches, and on a hit you get an alert with the matched frame.
-It's not face recognition — it's a lightweight, privacy-preserving visual matching system that works for pets (where faces are unreliable) as well as people.
+The user uploads photos of a missing pet or person.
+The system extracts a visual fingerprint — color histogram, dominant colors, edge signatures, size ratios.
+The camera then continuously watches for matches.
+On a hit, the user gets an alert with the matched frame.

 SafeOS Lost and Found page with step-by-step workflow for uploading photos of a lost pet or person, visual fingerprinting, and continuous camera monitoring for matches